QuiltMC/developer-wiki/wiki/misc/world_types/en.md

 ## Making your worldtype accessible

-In order for your world preset to show in the "create a new world" screen, you will need to make a file called `normal.json` in `resources/data/minecraft/tags/worldgen/world_preset` and populate it with the following.
+In order for your world type to show in the "create a new world" screen, you will need to make a file called `normal.json` in `resources/data/minecraft/tags/worldgen/world_preset` and populate it with the following.

 `src/main/resources/data/minecraft/tags/worldgen/world_preset/normal.json`:
 ```json